plafer/plafer.github.io/_posts/2019-04-11-math-notation-from-programmer-perspective.md

 #### Step 5

-Finally, we look at the addition operator.
+Finally, we look at the last addition symbol.
 It sums two vectors, and thus is a vector addition operator.

 $$ (a + b) \bigodot v = a \bigodot v \bigoplus b \bigodot v \quad $$ for all